spodell/Darkhorse2/README.txt

              diamond view -a genome_dh2.daa -f tab  -o genome_dh2.m8

           Don't forget - if you update your DarkHorse database version, you must also update the informative fasta sequences used in the blast search.

+       2. Create an exclude_list file to remove self-matches from blast search results, if necessary.
+A template file is provided (templates/exclude_list_template), which can be used as is for classification of metagenomic sequences.
+For HGT analysis of individual genomes, an optional script has been provided to assist users in creating exclusion lists at different levels of taxonomic granularity (e.g. genes acquired since divergence from other strains, species, or genera sharing common ancestors with the test genome).

+	    		Darkhorse2/bin/accessory_scripts/generate_dh_self_keywords.pl

-        2. Run darkhorse.pl from the unix command line, e.g.
+        3. Run darkhorse.pl from the unix command line, e.g.

             darkhorse2.pl -c config_file -t blast_tab_infile -e exclude list -g self.fasta